wintechis/blast/docs/Blocks.md

 ```

 ### Terminals
-This table aims to descirbe the terminals used in the EBNF above.
+This table aims to describe the terminals used in the EBNF above.
 terminal | description | example
 ---| --- | ---
 StringLiteral | any visible character and the whitespace character, no termination characters (newline, carriage return, tabs, ...) | `hello world!`
 DoubleLiteral | a floating point number | `3.14`
 BooleanLiteral  | a boolean (*true* or *false*) | `true`
-iBeaconObject| these blocks returns the address the ibeacon's RDF graph can be found at | `http://localhost/ibeacon/deadbeef`
+iBeaconObject| these blocks returns the address the iBeacon's RDF graph can be found at | `http://localhost/iBeacon/deadbeef`
-receiverObject | these blocks returns the address the receivers's RDF graph can be found at | `http://localhost/ibeacon/`
+receiverObject | these blocks returns the address the receivers's RDF graph can be found at | `http://localhost/iBeacon/`

 ## Semantic
 This section explains the semantic of the blocks used in BLAST.